Myths and Facts

 Myth 5: STD Testing Is Expensive and Complicated

 Debunking these myths is essential for maintaining good sexual health.
-Regular testing is the best way to ensure that you and your partners stay healthy and prevent the spread of STDs.
-Don't let misinformation prevent you from getting tested.
+Regular testing helps keep you and your partners safe and prevents the spread of infections.

 Dr. Michael Thompson